Give worry a time out

 Another way to give yourself a break from worry is to close your eyes and take some slow, deep breaths.

-Deep breathing — even if you only do it for a minute — tells your body that you are relaxed, which then sends the message on to your brain.
+Deep breathing—even if you only do it for a minute—tells your body that you are relaxed, which then sends the message along to your brain.

 Want to try it?